-Adhering to the basic principles stated under section I.2, the competent authorities of the organising Member State should establish a clear overall policy for the police approach at international events.
+Adhering to the basic principles set out under section I.2, the competent authorities of the organising Member State should establish a clear overall policy for the police approach at international events.
 This overall policy could include policies such as:

-the police actions are characterised by guaranteeing the protection of peaceful demonstrations,

-- the police should, through dialogue and a credible stage of preparedness, maintain the initiative thereby limiting or preventing riots or larger disturbances, - the police should, at its discretion and when appropriate, demonstrate a low level of police visibility and a high level of tolerance regarding peaceful gathering and demonstrations, - arrests should be made with the purpose of criminal prosecution or temporary detention etc. in accordance with national legislation, - the police efforts should, in general, be concentrated on groupings that are planning or demonstrate the will to instigate disturbances, - cooperation with other Member States, third countries, EU-bodies and international institutions should be promoted on relevant areas such as borders.
+- police actions are characterised by guaranteeing the protection of peaceful demonstrations, - the police should, through dialogue and a credible state of preparedness, maintain the initiative, thereby limiting or preventing riots or larger disturbances - the police should, at its discretion and when appropriate, demonstrate a low level of police visibility and a high level of tolerance regarding peaceful gathering and demonstrations - arrests should be made for purposes of criminal prosecution or temporary detention etc. in accordance with national legislation - police efforts should, in general, be concentrated on groupings that are planning to instigate disturbances or demonstrate the desire to do so - cooperation with other Member States, third countries, EU-bodies and international institutions should be promoted on relevant areas such as borders.